 - (#) Deemed interested by virtue of Section 8(4)(c) of the Companies Act, 2016, through his shareholding in F.C.H.
 Holdings Sdn.
-Bhd. via JF Apex Nominees (Tempatan) Sdn.
-Bhd. pledged securities account for F.C.H.
-Holdings Sdn.
-Bhd. - (a) 20,402,200 shares are held through M & A Nominee (Tempatan) Sdn.
-Bhd. pledged securities account for Fong Kiah Yeow for 10,024,200 shares and Kenanga Nominees (Tempatan) Sdn.
-Bhd. pledged securities account for Fong Kiah Yeow for 10,378,000 shares - (a) 18,256,000 shares are held through Maybank Securities Nominees (Tempatan) Sdn.
-Bhd. pledged securities account for Fong Ngan Teng for 10,000,000 shares and M & A Nominee (Tempatan) Sdn.
-Bhd. pledged securities account for Fong Ngan Teng for 8,256,000 shares - () 18,256,000 shares are held through Maybank Securities Nominees (Tempatan) Sdn.
-Bhd. pledged securities account for Fong Choon Kai for 10,000,000 shares and M & A Nominee (Tempatan) Sdn.
-Bhd. pledged securities account for Fong Choon Kai for 8,256,000 shares
+Bhd. - (^b) 14,302,200 shares are held through M & A Nominee (Tempatan) Sdn.
+Bhd. pledged securities account for Fong Kiah Yeow for 10,924,200 shares and Kenanga Nominees (Tempatan) Sdn.
+Bhd. pledged securities account for Fong Kiah Yeow for 3,378,000 shares - (a) 12,706,000 shares are held through Maybank Securities Nominees (Tempatan) Sdn.
+Bhd. pledged securities account for Fong Ngan Teng for 3,500,000 shares and M & A Nominee (Tempatan) Sdn.
+Bhd. pledged securities account for Fong Ngan Teng for 9,206,000 shares - () 12,706,000 shares are held through Maybank Securities Nominees (Tempatan) Sdn.
+Bhd. pledged securities account for Fong Choon Kai for 3,500,000 shares and M & A Nominee (Tempatan) Sdn.
+Bhd. pledged securities account for Fong Choon Kai for 9,206,000 shares - (^a) 18,000,000 shares are held by RHB Nominees (Tempatan) Sdn.
+Bhd.
+Toh Hong Chye for 8,000,000 shares and RHB Capital Nominees (Tempatan) Sdn.
+Bhd. pledged securities account for Toh Hong Chye for 10,000,000 shares

-Directors' Interests in Related Corporations based on Register of Directors' Shareholding in the Company and its subsidiaries as at 1 June 2020
+Directors' Interests in Related Corporations based on Register of Directors' Shareholding in the Company and its subsidiaries as at 6 April 2021

-By virtue of their interests in the shares of the Company, Dato' Fong Kok Yong, Datuk Fong Kiah Yeow, Fong Ngan Teng and Fong Choon Kai are deemed interested in shares of all the Company's subsidiaries to the extent the Company has an interest.
+By virtue of their interests in the shares of the Company, Datuk Fong Kiah Yeow, Fong Ngan Teng and Toh Hong Chye are deemed interested in shares of all the Company's subsidiaries to the extent the Company has an interest.

-None of the other directors in office had any interest in shares in the Company's subsidiaries or related corporation as at 1 June 2020.
+None of the other directors in office had any interest in shares in the Company's subsidiaries or related corporation as at 6 April 2021.

-Options, Warrants or Convertible Securities as at 1 June 2020
+Options, Warrants or Convertible Securities as at 6 April 2021

-The shareholders of the Company has via the Extraordinary General Meeting which was held on 2 May 2018 to approve the establishment of a Share Issuance Scheme ("SIS") and the Company has on 18 September 2018 implemented the SIS.
-However, no allocation of the share options to the Directors of the Company as at 1 June 2020.
+The shareholders of the Company has via the Extraordinary General Meeting which was held on 2 May 2018 to approve the establishment a Share Issuance Scheme ("SIS") and the Company has on 18 September 2018 implemented the SIS.
+However, no allocation of the share options to the Directors of the Company as at 6 April 2021.

-Save as disclosed above, the Company and its subsidiaries did not issue any options, warrants or convertible securities to the directors of the Company for the financial year ended 31 December 2019.
+Save as disclosed above, the Company and its subsidiaries did not issue any options, warrants or convertible securities to the directors of the Company for the financial year ended 31 December 2020.

-Analysis of Shareholdings as at 1 June 2020
+Analysis of Shareholdings

-Thirty Largest Shareholders based on Record of Depositors as at 1 June 2020
+Thirty Largest Shareholders based on Record of Depositors as at 6 April 2021